hsyhsw/de1-profile-restoration/README.md

 Usage

 1. Pick the DE1 app installation directory in the tablet internal/external storage
-1. Perform whatever operations supported
+1. Perform whatever operations needed
     * Profile deletion is not supported.
 Use the profile selection pane in DE1 app
 1. Completely restart the DE1 app